 MY COMMUNITY IS HERE is a meditation on the importance of communities of care, what is at stake when they are uprooted, and the work necessary to keep them together.
-People impacted by mass evictions in Herongate - one of the most diverse and affordable neighbourhoods in Ottawa - are interviewed in this documentary short on an important local issue.
+People impacted by mass evictions in Herongate - one of the most diverse and affordable neighborhoods in Ottawa - are interviewed in this documentary short on an important local issue.
 This film was produced in the Back Story Program for LGBTQ2S+ youth, which offered training in video production and post-production.
 The program ran in October 2018 at SAW Video in partnership with Kind Space and was made possible thanks to support from the Ontario Trillium Foundation.

 - - - - -